Tillered Docs

 $ arctic <TAB>

-bootstrap cluster completion config
+bootstrap cache cluster completion compose

-health license peers routes
+peers routes services state

 $ arctic peers <TAB>